rapidcow/perspective/docs/src/psp/serializers/json.rst

    Note that returning False is always applicable, but returning True isn't.

-   Whether an entry is exported is controlled by :meth:`get_input_path`, which receives the same arguments as :meth:`wrap_entry` and either returns a *str* to be used in the ``input`` attribute (after the file it refers to exists) or None, which would fall back to inline text or
+   Whether an entry is exported or kept in backup is controlled by :meth:`get_input_path`, which receives the same arguments as :meth:`wrap_entry` and either returns a *str* to be used in the ``input`` attribute (after the file it refers to exists) or None, which would fall back to inline text or